uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_workstreams.rst

 - :class:`vpl::Encode`: encode raw frames to a bitstream

 In the :class:`vpl::VideoProcess` subclass, a sequence of filters with single input and single output running on the same device context can be fused into a single workstream.
-Operations executing on different device contexts are separated to different worksteams such that each workstream can always be dispatched to a single device.
+Operations executing on different device contexts are separated to different workstreams such that each workstream can always be dispatched to a single device.

 Workstream Internals
 --------------------